-Comprising nearly 2,000 watercolours and drawings, these images of fossil fish, dating from the 1830s-1860s, were copied from private and public collections around Europe, principally by the Austrian artist Joseph Dinkel.
+Comprised of nearly 3,000 watercolours and drawings, these images of fossil fish, dating from the 1830s-1850s, were copied from private and public collections around Europe, principally by the Austrian artist Joseph Dinkel.
 For many years the drawings were kept in a trunk in the Museum and later in different places around the Society.
 We would now like to make them accessible to future generations of researchers by conserving and digitising the entire collection.

 How you can help

 If you would like to help the Library and Archive in this project, a small contribution of £20 will allow us to carefully clean, conserve and digitise one fish.
 The names of all sponsors will be included in a roll of honour in the Archive and on our website.

 Contributions can be sent by cheque made payable to ‘The Geological Society’, or call +44 (0)20 7432 0999 to pay by card.

 Alternatively, fill in the form on the leaflet below.

 If you are a UK taxpayer you can increase the value of your donation by 20p for every £1.00 donated.
 Please send the Gift Aid Declaration form with your donation if you wish The Geological Society to reclaim the tax on your gift at no extra cost to yourself.

 Louis Agassiz online exhibition